'Thursday Night Football' prediction, odds: Bills vs. Texans picks from expert on 114-90 run

-'Thursday Night Football' prediction, odds, line, time: Texans vs. Bills picks by expert on 114-90 run
+'Thursday Night Football' prediction, odds, line, start time: Texans vs. Bills picks by expert on 114-90 run

 SportsLine expert R.J.
 White has revealed his picks for the Buffalo Bills vs. Houston Texans in the Week 12 NFL matchup on 'Thursday Night Football'

 Kickoff from NRG Stadium in Houston is set for 8:15 p.m.
 ET.
 Houston leads the all-time series 7-5 and has won five straight home meetings.
-The Bills are 5.5-point favorites in the latest Bills vs. Texans odds, while the over/under for total points scored is 43.5.
-Buffalo is at -275 on the money line (risk $275 to win $100).
+The Bills are 5-point favorites in the latest Bills vs. Texans odds, while the over/under for total points scored is 44.5.
+Buffalo is at -265 on the money line (risk $265 to win $100), while Houston is a +215 underdog (risk $100 to win $215).
 Before making any Bills vs. Texans picks, make sure to check out the Thursday Night Football predictions from SportsLine NFL expert R.J.
 White.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBA League Pass: